-When formulating a Business Continuity Plan (BCP) for each business or production site, "probability" and "impact on business" are used as indicators, and these are multiplied to measure the impact on finance or strategy.
-Furthermore, we use the results of risk analysis by WRI Aqueduct to estimate the impact based on objective, universal data iii) The threshold or amount of change in the metric/measure/indicator which indicates substantive change:
+When developing a business continuity plan (BCP) for each business or production site, we comprehensively evaluate a combination of four levels of probability of occurrence (Less than 20%, less than 50%, 50% or more, 80% or more) and five levels of business impact, and finally classify risks into four levels to measure their financial and strategic impact.
+Furthermore, we use the results of risk analysis by WRI Aqueduct to estimate the impact based on objective, universal data.

+iii) The threshold or amount of change in the metric/measure/indicator which indicates substantive change: